malcolmgreaves/rex/README.md

 To produce bash scripts that will execute each individual command-line application within this codebase, execute `sbt pack`.

+## Data

+This project includes data that allows one to distantly supervise relation mentions in text.
+The files are located under `data/`: a local `README` further explains the data content, format, and purpose.

+These files are large and are stored using [`git-lfs`](https://git-lfs.github.com/).
+Be sure to follow the appropriate instructions and ensure that you've set up this `git` plugin (i.e. have performed `git lfs install` once).

 ## LICENSE
 Everything within this repository is copyright (2015-) by Malcolm Greaves.